nmayorov/nio-chat/README.md

 Code organization
 =================
-Server-client connection is implementing using non-blocking TCP sockets from `java.nio`: `ServerSocketChannel` and `SocketChannel`.
-It allows the server to handle many connections in a single thread, which in theory should be an efficient approach.
-The class `Connection` implements IO logic for non-blocking sockets.

-The class `Server` implements a server IO loop.
-It runs `ConnectionAcceptor` in a single thread and `ConnectionProcessor` in several threads (configurable and equal to the number of CPU cores by default).
-Server logic is injected by an object implementing `ServerLogic` interface.
+Network layer is defined through `Server`, `Connection` and `ConnectionEvent`  classes.
+The `Server` is assumed to put new connections and events related to connections to queues, which will be read and processed by another threads (server logic classes).
+The provided implementation relies on `java.nio`.

+The chat logic is implemented in `ConnectionAcceptor` and `ConnectionProcessor` classes which process the aforementioned queues.
+The class `Chat` is responsible for creating the queues and binding them to server and processor classes.

-Chat server logic is implemented in `ChatLogic`.
-It uses `Message` objects to represent different kinds of messages.
-The method `getBytes()` does serialization of message to bytes so it can be transferred over a socket.
-The messages are read and constructed from byte buffers using `nextMessage(ByteBuffer buffer)` static method.
-Also there is `Command` class which represent commands to the server passed from a user from a chat message.
+Chat logic is implementing using `Message` and `Command` objects. `Message` is used to represent different kinds of messages.
+The method `getBytes()` does serialization of message to bytes so it can be written to a connection.
+The messages are read and constructed from bytes using `ChatMessageBuffer` and `MessageFactory` classes.
+The class `Command` represents commands to the server passed from a user from a chat message.
 It is organized in a similar manner as `Message` objects.

 `Client` is configurable with `InputSystem` and `DisplaySystem`, which in theory should allow to use `Client` in different GUI settings or use it for a chat bot.